Revolutionary Communist Group (UK): Allegation of sexual harassment (2017)

 In October 2017 the RCG posted on their website "The Revolutionary Communist Group is aware of a historic allegation of sexual harassment by a member of the organisation.
 The RCG views such allegations with utmost seriousness.
 The comrade involved has been suspended from membership and will remain suspended until an internal enquiry completes an investigation into the matter and reports with recommendations on further action".
 At the end of that year in December, the RCG updated on their website "Following an investigation and a period of suspension, the comrade has been reinstated as of 1 January 2018.
 The comrade understands that his actions were unacceptable for a communist and a member of the RCG.
 Through the process we have undertaken, his consciousness and behaviour has changed, and continues to change to the extent that we have decided he can now be readmitted as a full member.
 The RCG takes seriously the sexism, discrimination and exploitation women face and is committed to building an organisation that opposes all such oppression."

+Founding members resign (2025)

+On 2 August 2025, founding members David Yaffe and Ann Eliot announced their resignation from the RCG, citing internal issues including "bullying, threats and lies," and stating that the leadership had become "bureaucratic, formalistic and dogmatic."
+In their statement, they argued that the current leadership had "shown itself to be deficient in theoretical depth, strategic flexibility, good communication and comradely behaviour," and also suggested that the divisions within the organisation might have been exacerbated by interference from the British state.